 8. Figure out pronunciation patterns.
 All Latin-based languages will have similar pronunciation patterns based on Latin words.
 For instance, any word that ends in “-tion” in English will almost always end in “-ción” in Spanish and “-ção” in Portuguese.
 English-speakers are notorious for simply adding “-o” “-e” or “-a” to the end of English words to say Spanish words they don’t know.
 But stereotypes aside, it’s surprising how often it’s correct.
 “Destiny” is “destino,” “motive” is “motivo,” “part” is “parte” and so on.
 In Russian, case endings always rhyme with one another, so if you are talking about a feminine noun (such as “Zhen-shee-na”), then you know that the adjectives and adverbs will usually rhyme with its ending (“krasee-vaya” as opposed to “krasee-vee”).

 9. Use audio and online courses for the first 100 words and basic grammar.
 After that they should only be used for reference and nothing more.
-There are a lot of study materials: Pimsleur, Rosetta Stone, Berlitz, DuoLingo, etc. These courses are great for getting you from absolutely no ability in a language to being able to speak basic sentences and phrases within a few days time.
+There are a lot of study materials out there (I recommend Benny Lewis’ Language Hacking courses, but there are tons).
+These courses are great for getting you from absolutely no ability in a language to being able to speak basic sentences and phrases within a few days time.
 They’re also good for teaching the most fundamental vocabulary (words such as: the, I, you, eat, want, thanks, etc.).

-But the weakness of study materials is that they don’t allow for much useful practice.
-The greatest return on investment in language learning is forcing yourself to speak and communicate with others, and when you’re sitting in your bedroom with a book or a software program, you’re not being forced to formulate meaning and significance in the new language on the spot.
+But remember, the greatest return on investment in language learning is forcing yourself to speak and communicate with others, and when you’re sitting in your bedroom with a book or a software program, you’re not being forced to formulate meaning and significance in the new language on the spot.
 Instead, you’re encouraged to parrot and copy concepts and patterns you’ve observed elsewhere in the materials.
 As mentioned before, I feel that these are two different types of learning and one is far more useful than the other.

 10. After the first 100 words, focus on becoming conversational.
 Studies have shown that the most common 100 words in any language account for 50% of all spoken communication.
 The most common 1,000 words account for 80% of all spoken communication.
 The most common 3,000 words account for 99% of communication.
 In other words, there are some serious diminishing returns from learning more vocabulary.
 I probably only know 500-1,000 words in Spanish and in most conversations I never have to stop and look a word up in my phone.